inhaucs/inhaucs.github.io/_posts/2019-04-18-seminars-04-22-2019-morning-seminar-ms-presentation-yb-apr-22-2019.md

 ---
-title: "An ID-Based Linearly Homomorphic Signature Scheme and Its Application in Blockchain"
+title: "An ID-Based Linearly Homomorphic Signature Scheme and Its Application in Blockchain (Cont.)"
 date: "2019-04-18 20:36:00 Z"
 description: "a new ID-Based Linearly Homomorphic Signature Scheme 개발"
 card_title: Session 1